yochannah/carpentries.org/pages/testimonials.md

     repetitive tasks that they used to spend hours on (now they spend minutes).
 In addition, we are now reusing code much more often, because the code is written in such a way that the students can remember what they did and other students can understand exactly how the code works.
-I can't recommend Software Carpentry strongly enough.</p>
+I cannot recommend Software Carpentry strongly enough.</p>
   <em>Ethan White's lab is part of an <a href="https://www.weecology.org/">interdisciplinary ecology research group</a> at the University of Florida.</em>